koktaildotcom/homey-mi-flora-dashboard/README.md

 3. Fill all the environment variables in the `.env` file.
 3. Open `index.html` in the browser.

 > note: After authentication you will be redirected to `http://localhost?code={uuid}`.
 This result in an: `404 Not found`.
-To init the script you need to add the `?code={uuid}` query to the url where your script runs e.g.
+To init the script you need to add the `?code={uuid}` query to the url where your script runs.